Working at height in Greenwich

 Service profile across Greenwich

-Across the historic core of Greenwich, the typical service mix is eyebolt pull testing to BS EN 795 Type A, abseil anchor six-monthly inspection to BS 8610 where rope access work is active on the facade, and the specification work needed to install new anchors that respect listed-building consent and conservation-area requirements.
+Greenwich splits into two service patterns.
+Across the World Heritage core — the Old Royal Naval College, the Royal Observatory, and the listed buildings around them — the work is eyebolt pull testing to BS EN 795 Type A, abseil-anchor six-monthly inspection to BS 8610 where rope access is active on a facade, and the careful specification work needed to fit new anchors within listed-building consent and conservation-area constraints.
+Across the University of Greenwich campus, the modern commercial roofs on the Greenwich Peninsula, and the light-industrial units at Charlton and Woolwich, the mix shifts towards mansafe cable-line and guardrail testing on plant-deck and parapet edges.
 Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the inspection — no subcontracted hand-offs, no scope gaps in the chain.
 New install where required is engineered against the building’s structural fixing capacity, certified on completion, and entered into the next 12-month recertification cycle (or six-monthly for davit, abseil, and other higher-consequence systems).

 Travel, scheduling, and responsiveness